-The Shozo Shimamoto Association was founded in Italy and Japan in 2007 by Rosanna Chiessi, Laura Montanari and Giuseppe Morra with the aim of promoting and supporting the artistic research of Shozo Shimamoto, not only through the production of catalogues, videos and documentaries, but also by holding some of the performances that have made him world famous.
+The Shozo Shimamoto Association, housed in the eighteenth-century Palazzo Spinelli di Tarsia, Naples, was founded in Italy and Japan in 2007 by Rosanna Chiessi, Laura Montanari, and Giuseppe Morra.
+It was set up with the aim of promoting and supporting Shozo Shimamoto’s artistic research through the publication of catalogues, videos, and documentaries.
+The Association would also organize exhibitions and events.

 The Shozo Shimamoto Archive is composed of a group of scholars chosen for their profound knowledge of Shozo Shimamoto’s work and tied to the artist by a relationship of esteem, work and friendship, with the aim of conserving the appreciation and memory of the artist’s work in its creative multiplicity.

 For the authentication of artwork it is necessary to send the following to the Shozo Shimamoto Archive:

 – 3 color prints (approx. 18×24 cm) of the front of the artwork

 – 1 color print (approx. 18×24 cm) of the back of the artwork

 – In presence of a signature or autograph inscriptions 1 color print of the detail is required